Obed McCoy: International career

 In October 2018, he was named in the West Indies' One Day International (ODI) squad for series against India.
 He made his ODI debut for the West Indies against India on 24 October 2018.
 In March 2019, he was added to the West Indies' Twenty20 International (T20I) squad for the series against England.
 He made his T20I debut for the West Indies against England on 8 March 2019.

 In September 2021, McCoy was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.

 On 1 August 2022, McCoy recorded career best bowling figures of 6–17 against India.
 These are the best bowling figures by a West Indies player in the T20I format.
-These are also the best bowling figures for any side against India in the T20I format.
+These are also the best bowling figures for any team against India in the T20I format.
 Two matches later, on 6 August 2022, McCoy recorded the most expensive bowling figures for a West Indies player in the T20I format with figures of 2-66.